-Other books by this author that I've reviewed include The Sea of Monsters, The Titan's Curse, The Battle of the Labyrinth, The Last Olympian, The Red Pyramid, The Lost Hero, Cold Springs, The Throne of Fire, The Son of Neptune, The Mark of Athena, The Serpent's Shadow, House of Hades, The Blood of Olympus, The Hidden Oracle.
+Other books by this author that I've reviewed include The Sea of Monsters, The Titan's Curse, The Battle of the Labyrinth, The Last Olympian, The Red Pyramid, The Lost Hero, Cold Springs, The Throne of Fire, The Son of Neptune, The Mark of Athena, The Serpent's Shadow, House of Hades, The Blood of Olympus, The Hidden Oracle, The Hammer of Thor.

 First in the Magnus Chase and the Gods of Asgard fantasy series for middle-grade readers set in Boston, Massachusetts, and revolving around Magnus, a just-turned-sixteen-year-old homeless boy.

 In 2015, The Sword of Summer won the Goodreads Choice Award for Middle Grade & Children’s.

 Oh, oh, oh…this was simply TOO funny!
 And it starts so “badly” for poor Magnus.
 It’s not often your protagonist is killed at the start of the story!